☰

 new redis 6.010000 3.340000 9.350000 ( 9.580777)

-ing a single key with a redis instance running on localhost, recreating the connection each time adds over 200% total overhead.
+In the simple case of seting a single key with a redis instance running on localhost, recreating the connection each time adds over 200% total overhead.
 Looks like we’ll be looking for some way to reuse a Redis connection in a thead-safe way after all.